SYLan2019/STGFMamba/README.md

 ## Usage
 We used NVIDIA GeForce RTX 4090 24GB for all our experiments.
 We provide the template configuration file (`template.json`).

-To train SpoT-Mamba, use the `run.py` file as follows:
+To train STGFMamba, use the `run.py` file as follows:

 ``` bash
 python run.py --config_path=./template.json